 In an article mentioned previously, Jean-Sebastien Guy wrote,

-We might say that time means how long it takes to complete a system operation, or to connect one operation to another operation.
-For instance, for an organization, time is how long it takes to make decision, which entails connecting one decision to another decision.
+We might say that time means how long it takes to complete a system operation, or to connect one operation to another operation, or as long as it takes for an event to become irreversible.
+For instance, for an organization, time is how long it takes to make a decision, which entails connecting one decision to another decision.
 In the economy, time is how long it takes to complete an economic transaction.
 In an interaction system, time is how long it take to connect one communicative event (the synthesis of information, utterance, and understanding) to another one so that communication can continue.
 In this case, if one person says something and it takes a long time for the other person to understand what was said, then time moves slowly within that system.

-But we must also distinction between first-order and second-order observations.
+But we must also distinguish between first-order and second-order observations.
 Time is an observational scheme, a way of observing.
 If one system (say, a psychic system) observes an interaction system (e.g., observes two people talking) the observer might note that it takes a very long time for one person to respond to the other person’s last utterance.
+(It’s also about expectation insofar as the observing system expects the interaction to proceed more quickly.)
 That is one sense of time, but the interaction system, as self-observing system, has its own sense of time.

-A system event in itself has no temporal duration; time only comes into play as events are connected to one another.
+A system event in itself has no temporal duration; time only comes into play as events are connected to one another (and there is a sense of before and after).
 The event passes away as soon as it happens if it not connected to another event of the same kind–say, one economic transaction (payment) connected to another economic transaction.